Effect of Primordial Black Holes on the global 21-cm signal: The 21 cm global signal

 \subsection{Kinetic temperature of the IGM}

-The two main processes that determine the redshift evolution of the IGM kinetic temperature ($T_{K}$) are adiabatic cooling due to the expansion of the Universe and the X-ray heating of the IGM.

-While the adiabatic cooling has been computed trivially following \cite{furlanetto2006}, computation of X-ray heating is highly uncertain given our poor knowledge of the high-redshift Universe.
-Assuming that the relation between X-ray luminosity and the star formation rate density (SFRD) in the high-z Universe follows from the local Universe, we compute the X-ray emissivity in the $2-10$ keV range \footnote{assuming a power-law index of $-1.5$, i.e. $L_{X} \propto \nu^{-1.5}$.} \citep{Furlanetto_06, mineo2012}:
+The two main processes that determine the redshift evolution of the IGM kinetic temperature ($T_{K}$) consist of adiabatic cooling, due to the expansion of the Universe, and X-ray heating of the IGM.
+While adiabatic cooling was trivially computed following \cite{furlanetto2006}, computing X-ray heating is highly uncertain given our poor knowledge of the high-redshift Universe.
+Assuming that the relation between X-ray luminosity and the SFRD in the high-z Universe follows from the local Universe, we computed X-ray emissivity in the $2-10$ keV range \footnote{assuming a power-law index of $-1.5$, i.e. $L_{X} \propto \nu^{-1.5}$.} \citep{Furlanetto_06, mineo2012}:

-where $\rho_{\rm SFR}$ is the star formation rate density obtained from the star-forming galaxies as described in Eqn \ref{eq:rho_SFRD}.
+where $\rho_{\rm SFR}$ is the SFRD obtained from the SF galaxies as described in Eq. \ref{eq:rho_SFRD}.